SixdegreeLab/MasteringChainAnalytics/en/ch24/ch24-explanation-of-account-abstraction.md

 | function handleAggregatedOps |                                  |

 ### handleOps function
-Among all the functions, handleOps is the most important function of the entire contract, all user submitted operations will go through this function.
+Among all the functions, handleOps is the most important function of the entire contract, as all user submitted operations will pass through this function.

 Let's take a transaction on Ethereum as an example to illustrate.
 This operation first creates a new smart wallet contract, then it calls Lido's Warpped stETH contract to swap 0.0001 ETH for wstETH.

 [0x56971f8e053a236b1700e428f37a6bf9cc197e5f59e36a4571323a84888764eb](https://etherscan.io/tx/0x56971f8e053a236b1700e428f37a6bf9cc197e5f59e36a4571323a84888764eb)

 ![](img/etherscan-transaction.png)

-The specific execuate flow is as follows: https://phalcon.blocksec.com/explorer/tx/eth/0x56971f8e053a236b1700e428f37a6bf9cc197e5f59e36a4571323a84888764eb
+The specific execution flow is as follows: https://phalcon.blocksec.com/explorer/tx/eth/0x56971f8e053a236b1700e428f37a6bf9cc197e5f59e36a4571323a84888764eb

 ![](img/execuate-flow.png)

 Let's first check the `handleOps` function definition.
-This function takes in two parameters: an array of `UserOps` called `ops`, and a Bundler's `beneficiary` address for gas payment.
+This function takes in two parameters: an array of `UserOps` called `ops`, and a bundler’s `beneficiary` address for gas payment.

 ``` solidity
 function handleOps(UserOperation[] calldata ops, address payable beneficiary) public nonReentrant {